cloudfoundry/routing-release/README.md

 The TCP Router and Routing API are stateless and horizontally scalable.
 The TCP Routers must be fronted by a load balancer for high-availability.
-The Routing API depends on a clustered etcd data store.
+The Routing API depends on a database, that can be clustered for high-availability.
 For high availability, deploy multiple instances of each job, distributed across regions of your infrastructure.